zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Salima: Hello.

 Jake: Hi, this is Jake Nagano at Fixit Corp.
-How ar e you today?
+How are you today?

 Salima: Oh, hi, Jake.
 I’m fine.
 How are you?